cpoff/cpoff.github.com/_posts/2015-12-17-cheesemas.md

 Cheesemas has been our primary holiday event ever since.
 It follows a very rigid agenda: Invite adults to join for cocktails.
 Everyone brings a cheese-y dish to share.
 Get everyone primed with a few drinks before we fire up the holiday special for the British clay-mation classic [Creature Comforts](https://www.youtube.com/watch?v=_DUf27qvRo0).
 All good holiday stuff.

 Refreshments refilled we move on to the feature presentation.
 The Christmas Shoes is a horribly predictable and cliché holiday stinker.
 It's a movie based on a cheesy holiday song by a Christian rock band.
 [No joke](https://www.youtube.com/watch?v=iq10bz3PxyY).
 But it's Rob Lowe' first project after he left 'West Wing' so you know he's at the height of his carrer, right?
 No chance.
-It's a terrible movie and we spend 90 minutes heckling the entire script all associated with it.
+It's a terrible movie and we spend 90 minutes heckling the entire script and all associated with it.

 Phil wrote a [seminal review](http://www.televisionwithoutpity.com/show/mondo-extra/the-christmas-shoes/) of the film.
 Well worth reading.